aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

   ![Detailed report](./../UI_views/teacher_detail_report.png)
 </details>

-On the bottom right of this view the teacher can also give feedback to the address set by the admin and on the bottom left also suggest changes to the automatic assessment.
+On the bottom right of this view the teacher can give feedback on the Digitala plugin to the address set by the admin.
+On the bottom left the teacher can suggest changes and add feedback to the automatic assessment.

 <details>
   <summary>Figure: Buttons for changing grades or giving feedback</summary>